Stephen Bishop (actor): Acting career

 In 2013, Bishop was cast opposite Gabrielle Union in the BET drama series, Being Mary Jane as Mary Jane's love interest.
-In 2014 he appeared in the comedy-thriller Miss Meadows and in 2015 in the romantic comedy With This Ring opposite Regina Hall.
+In 2014, he appeared in the comedy-thriller Miss Meadows and in 2015 in the romantic comedy With This Ring opposite Regina Hall.
 In 2017 he starred in the TV One pilot movie Media alongside Penny Johnson Jerald.
 Later that year he starred in the psychological thriller film 'Til Death Do Us Part alongside Annie Ilonzeh and Taye Diggs.

 From 2017 to 2018, Bishop starred in the Bravo comedy series, Imposters.
 In 2018, it was announced that Bishop had been cast in a recurring role on Criminal Minds as Supervisory Special agent Andrew Mendoza, who will be a love interest for Emily Prentiss.
 He also guest-starred on Greenleaf, SEAL Team and Agents of S.H.I.E.L.D..
 In 2020, Bishop starred in the Netflix psychological thriller film, Fatal Affair.
 From 2021 to 2023, Bishop starred in the Starz comedy series, Run the World.
-In 2022 he had a recurring role in the Apple series The Terminal List and later was cast in The Equalizer.
+In 2022, he had a recurring role in the Apple series The Terminal List and later was cast in The Equalizer.

 Personal life

-On November 29, 2017, he and his former partner, model Jesiree Dizon, welcomed their first child Charli Kekuʻulani.
+He and his former partner, model Jesiree Dizon, have a child.